wizioo/wp-catalogue/readme.txt

 == Screenshots ==

-1. An example of WP Catalogue in action - main catalogue view
+1. An example of WP Catalogue in action, main catalogue view
-2. Another example of WP Catalogue in action - product detail view
+2. Another example of WP Catalogue front-end, product detail view
 3. The settings screen in WP-Admin
 4. The product editor in WP-Admin